-Kaspersky released an OSS antivirus tool so I tried it (Kaspersky Virus Removal Tool for Linux)
+Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 Hello.